 With Pleasure Point’s beachfront setting and 300 annual days of sunshine, you know there’s a tasty ice cream spot nearby.
 The Penny Ice Creamery makes a point of pleasing with scoops of from-scratch organic ice cream made with fresh seasonal ingredients and served in homemade waffle cones.
 Get it like the locals do with a roasted marshmallow topping!

 Walking distance from the hub of activity on 41st Avenue, the Fairfield Inn & Suites by Marriott features spacious two-room suites, a bocce ball court, and an aquatic-themed lobby with a glass jellyfish chandelier that would delight Nemo and Dory.
-At the nearby Best Western Plus Capitola-by-the-Sea Inn & Suites, notable perks include a heated salt-water pool and hot tub, free WiFi, and an exceptional complimentary breakfast buffet.
+At the nearby Best Western Plus Capitola-by-the-Sea Inn & Suites, notable perks include a year round heated pool and hot tub, free WiFi, and an exceptional complimentary breakfast buffet.